zkTube-Labs/zkTube-docs/docs/Whitepaper/README.md

 The advantages are as follows：

-This enables multiple batches to be released simultaneously to improve audit resistance, while avoiding the problem of some batches being packaged first and others becoming ineffective.
+- This enables multiple batches to be released simultaneously to improve audit resistance, while avoiding the problem of some batches being packaged first and others becoming ineffective.

-If a state root is invalid, instead of rolling back the whole batch, we can just roll back the state root and wait for someone else to provide a new state root for the batch.
+- If a state root is invalid, instead of rolling back the whole batch, we can just roll back the state root and wait for someone else to provide a new state root for the batch.
 This ensures that the transaction from the sender will not be rolled back.

 ### 3.8. zkTube Technology Improvement (Based on PLONK Algorithm Optimization)